 Unfortunately, that doesn’t change the fact that you still have to address user experience when it comes to productivity.
 This is where you may struggle because you have limited resources, and you can’t expect those resources to work 15-18 hours.
 You can’t service your users on a 24/7 basis.

-Agio is the solution that helps you manage IT issues continuously.
-We augment your existing team (if you have one) and provide the support and coverage you need to meet the overall service expectation your users have for the IT department—even after hours, on weekends, or if someone on your team gets sick.
+Agio helps you manage IT issues continuously for a frictionless experience.
+We augment your existing team (if you have one) and provide the proactive support and coverage you need to meet the overall service expectation your users have for the IT department—even after hours, on weekends, or if someone on your team gets sick.
 That’s one less headache for you.

 Make It Better

-Now that daily work is finding a rhythm off-site, you can step back to look at every angle (internal and external) of your IT service.
+Now that daily work has found a rhythm off-site, you can step back to look at every angle (internal and external) of your IT service.
 What could have gone better?
 What technologies and dependencies does your firm have that you need to plan around so you have an Option B in case of service interruption that impacts productivity and the overall business and how it operates?